json-hc/json-hc-specification/gameserver-json-example.md

 If the `server` object contains a self link + etag, make a conditional PATCH request with body `name=My%20New%20Server`.

-The response has a 200 status code.
+The response has a 204 NO CONTENT status code.

 Afterwards retrieve a fresh new copy of server with GET for the self_link.
 That's it!